kovidgoyal/kitty/docs/shell-integration.rst

   to view it in a pager

-* The current working directory or the command being executed are automatically displayed in the kitty window titlebar/tab title.
+* The current working directory or the command being executed are automatically displayed in the kitty window titlebar/tab title

 * The text cursor is changed to a bar when editing commands at the shell prompt